dawidplocki/generic-conversation-bot/README.md

 ]
 ```

-The parsing proces transform the file into the object, where key is name of state.
+The parsing process transform the file into the object, where key is name of state.

 ### Preparser

 The preparser are called before the parsing process, for given **pre-states**.
-To call them you need provide two atribute: `pre_parser` and `pre_states`.
+To call them you need provide two attribute: `pre_parser` and `pre_states`.

 ```json
 [